Liberating All by Knowing One – October 2019

 Also, I have written a little about Karma Kagyu lamas and their connection with Kalacakra before.
 However, not much has been written about HE Gyaltsab Rinpoche and his connection to this deity and tantric practice.
 In 2018, Rinpoche recently gave the Kalacakra empowerment at the Zurmang Kagyu monastery in Ranka, Sikkim with the 12th Zurmang Gharwang Rinpoche present.
 Sadly I missed this event!
 However, it can be watched at this Youtube video link here:

-Although it is clear that Gyaltsab Rinpoche holds the Jamgon Kongtrul lineage of Kalacakra, and probably received the tranmission and empowerment from Kalu Rinpoche, it is not clear if he has also received the full Jonang Kalacakra lineage transmission (as did the previous Bokar Rinpoche).
+Although it is clear that Gyaltsab Rinpoche holds the Jamgon Kongtrul lineage of Kalacakra,it is not clear if he has also received the full Jonang Kalacakra lineage transmission (as did the previous Bokar Rinpoche).
 I asked Rinpoche’s translators and monastics/students close to him, but no one seemed to know.
+In the video clip above Rinpoche gives a brief account of the empowerment lineage he got and mentions that it is of the Dro lineage of Dolpopa.
+He also mentions Ju Mipham Rinpoche and having got the empowerment from HH 16th Karmapa, Rigpe Dorje and the jenang empowerments from Kalu Rinpoche.

 HE Gyaltsab Rinpoche is not mentioned as a main Kalacakra lineage holder of the Karma Kagyu in the recent book on the history of Kalacakra by Bokar monastery lama, Khenpo Donyo Lodro Rinpoche (see here for more information on that book).
 However, I was told this is because Gyaltsab Rinpoche received the Jonang lineage transmission in Tibet, after the book had been composed and published.
 I was also told by a trusted source, that HH the 17th Karmapa, who was concerned about receiving and maintaining the Kalacakra within the Karma Kagyu, asked a famous and renowned Khenpo in Tibet, Khenpo Damcho Dawa, to give Gyaltsab Rinpoche this transmission and empowerment in Tibet.
 However, it is also not clear if this was the Jonang lineage transmission, although it seems likely it would have been.